bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 **Other properties:**

+{: .warning }
+> 🚧 This section is still a draft...

     Depending on the actual component type other properties may be applicable.

     In case of *triggers*, despite `type`and `name`, is worth to mention that, except for the `context` and `to` properties

     FIXME: To be continued...
     //// ** ... the rest of available properties depend on the type of its [context]()...

     TODO: Link 'context' and 'to' to propper type_trigger.md section...